 Yomo Toro had a peculiar nickname.
 Born Victor Guillermo Toro Vega, his father nicknamed him “Yermo” (for this 2nd name) but that somehow evolved into Yomo.
 The first time I heard his name in my pre-teen years, I imagined the name being written “Joe Motoro”, which I found really strange.
 I later learned the correct spelling.

 The Puerto Rican “cuatro” and the Cuban “tres” are similar instruments even though they are distinctively different.
 With the “tres” being part of the son, Yomo Toro could have approached the use of the “cuatro” playing it somewhat like a “tres“.
 It wasn’t like Yomo didn’t know how to play the “tres“.
 He played the instrument in Larry Harlow’s “Tribute to Arsenio” with the “tres” being the instrument played by the late Cuban son master Arsenio Rodriguez.

-Yomo Toro was a well known personality in New York, even before recording with Willie Colon and the Fania All Stars.
-He had his own TV show, which started in the late 60’s and went into the early ’70’s.
-He had his own group, Los Cuatro Aces, and even got to record with the worldwide know Trio Los Panchos, including in one of the recordings with Eydie Gormé.
+Yomo Toro was a well-known personality in New York, even before recording with Willie Colon and the Fania All-Stars.
+He had his own TV show, which started in the late ’60s and went into the early ’70s.
+He had his own group, Los Cuatro Aces, and even recorded with the worldwide known Trio Los Panchos, including in one of the recordings with Eydie Gormé.

 Innovation: The “Cuatro” in Salsa Music

-When Yomo Toro was tagged by Willie Colon to participate in his 1st Christmas album, Yomo Toro took the cuatro “instead” of a guitar.
-They way he used the “cuatro” in the Salsa melodies, was a dramatic contrast to how a “tres” would have been played.
+When Willie Colon tagged Yomo Toro to participate in his 1st Christmas album, Yomo Toro took with him the “cuatro” instead of a guitar.
+The way he used the “cuatro” in the Salsa melodies, was a dramatic contrast to how a “tres” would have been played.